kolenaIO/kolena/docs/advanced-usage/set-up-natural-language-search.md

 ## Example

-The [`kolena`](https://github.com/kolenaIO/kolena) repository contains a runnable [example](https://github.com/kolenaIO/kolena/tree/trunk/examples/search_embeddings) of integration code for embeddings extraction and upload.
+The [`kolena`](https://github.com/kolenaIO/kolena) repository contains a runnable [example](https://github.com/kolenaIO/kolena/tree/trunk/examples/search_embeddings) for embeddings extraction and upload.
 This builds off the data uploaded in the [age_estimation](https://github.com/kolenaIO/kolena/tree/trunk/examples/age_estimation) example workflow, and is best run after this data has been uploaded to your Kolena environment.